-Based in London, Anna Wallace-Thompson is Senior Writer & Editor at Sotheby’s Proposals department.
+Currently based in the UK, Anna Wallace-Thompson is Head of Proposals London & Global Proposals Editor at Sotheby’s.
 Prior to this, she worked at Condé Nast Britain, where she was Deputy Editor of contract publishing, working closely with clients such as Deutsche Bank Wealth Management, Frieze art fair and Swarovski.
 As an arts writer specialising in Middle Eastern art and culture as well as tech-based artistic practices, Wallace-Thompson previously spent 10 years with Canvas, the premier magazine for Middle Eastern art and culture.
 She also edits The Journal, produced by the non-profit Atassi Foundation to promote Syrian art and artists worldwide.

 Wallace-Thompson also has experience in PR, both within an agency as well as in the capacity of communications director for London-based galleries Kashya Hildebrand and Pi Artworks, and has consulted on media strategy for galleries and produced a wide variety of press and catalogue texts.

-Book projects include sub-editing Alcove: Intimate Essays on Arab Modernist Artists (Kaph Books, 2024), co-editing The Art of Cooking: A Contemporary Twist on Georgian Fare (Sotheby’s, 2019) and the editorial creative concept for K11 Musea: A Book of Modern Muses (Condé Nast, 2019).
+Wallace-Thompson has written for magazines such as Alef, Artforum, Artsy, Art in America, Art Review, The Art Newspaper, Canvas, Contemporary Practices, Frieze, Harper's Bazaar Art Middle East and RA Magazine among others.
+Book projects cover a wide spectrum, and include sub-editing Alcove: Intimate Essays on Arab Modernist Artists (Kaph Books, 2024), co-editing The Art of Cooking: A Contemporary Twist on Georgian Fare (Sotheby’s, 2019) and the editorial creative concept for K11 Musea: A Book of Modern Muses (Condé Nast, 2019).

 *Photograph courtesy Joe Madeira